Kurt Lewin’s Life Space

 See Biopsychosocial Model for more on this concept

-Consistent successful achievement of goals requires understanding of life space—the person in the environment.
+Consistent goal achievement requires an understanding of life space—the person in the environment.

 See Personal Change for more on this topic